affordablemobiles/GServerlessSupportLaravel/README.md

 [![Latest Unstable Version](https://poser.pugx.org/a1comms/gae-support-laravel/v/unstable)](https://packagist.org/packages/a1comms/gae-support-laravel)
 [![License](https://poser.pugx.org/a1comms/gae-support-laravel/license)](https://packagist.org/packages/a1comms/gae-support-laravel)

-Based on original work for App Engine Standard by @shpasser https://github.com/shpasser/GaeSupportL5
+Based on original work for App Engine Standard (on the PHP5.5 runtime) by @shpasser https://github.com/shpasser/GaeSupportL5

 This library is designed for homogeneous operation between the Standard Environment and the Flexible Environment.